mprechtl/eudi-doc-standards-and-technical-specifications/docs/technical-specifications/ts3-wallet-unit-attestation.md

 The ARF specifies that OID4VCI is to be used to transport the WUA used for issuance, hence the format of the WUA shall be supported by OID4VCI.

 ### 2.2.1 Options within the OID4VCI Protocol
 Before, discussing the options for transport of Issuance WUAs, we briefly sketch the OID4VCI protocol.
-There are three entities in the protocol:
+There are four entities in the protocol:
 1. An End-User.
 2. A Wallet.
 3. An Authorization Server